globalcitizen/php-iban/docs/FALSEHOODS.md

 # Falsehoods Programmers Believe About IBANs

-In the spirit of (Falsehoods Programmers Believe About Phone Numbers)[https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md], here is a list of mistaken perspectives on International Bank Account Numbers (IBAN)...
+In the spirit of [Falsehoods Programmers Believe About Phone Numbers](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md), here is a list of mistaken perspectives on International Bank Account Numbers (IBAN)...

 1. **IBANs are global.**
    While the IBAN system has been deployed in some states on most continents, it is a long way from achieving universal adoption.
 Certain states, such as Australia, when their High Value Clearing Payments Association were queried regarding their decision not to adopt IBAN, first refused to respond for upwards of 12 months then finally refused to release any reasoning.
 There are a lot of established interests that are against reduced barriers to financial systems integration.